catalyst/moodle-fileconverter_librelambda/README.md

 ##### Create the LibreOffice archive and download it from the EC2
 1. Change to the LibreOffice directory: `cd libreoffice`
 2. Create the archive: `XZ_OPT=-e9 tar cJf ../lo.tar.xz instdir/`
-3. Download the archive to your local machine, using your favorite method.
+3. Download the archive to your local machine, using your favorite method. (e.g. rsync -azP -e "ssh -i $HOME/.ssh/somekey" ec2-user@hostname:/home/ec2-user/lo.tar.xz ./)

 Once you have the archive you can replace the existing archive in this repository at `/libre/lo.tar.xz`.
-Then when you run the provisioning script to setup the environment it will use the newly created LibreLambda archive for Lmabda.
+Then when you run the provisioning script to set up the environment it will use the newly created LibreLambda archive for Lmabda.

 ### Lambda Function
 TODO: this